rogerfitz/tutorials/kalshi_prediction_market/README.md

 # Using Prediction Markets to Budget and Hedge for Your Roadtrip

-1. Intro: Overview, Connecting to Kalshi, testing out basic commands
-2. Using Kalshi to Estimate Gas Prices
+1. Intro: Overview, Connecting to Kalshi and using Kalshi to Estimate Gas Prices
-3. Hedging your Roadtrip using Kalshi
+2. COMING SOON -- Hedging your Roadtrip using Kalshi

 #### Outline